 Purchasing The Monitor – The Trouble Begins

-Paying with eBillme was a relatively pain free process.
+Paying with eBillme was a relatively pain-free process.
 I setup eBillme as a billing recipient in my bank’s online banking website.
 When I completed the monitor purchase at Tiger Direct they sent me a bill, which I promptly paid.
-Payment was expected to go through to Tiger Direct and my monitor to ship within a day or so.
+The payment was expected to go through to Tiger Direct and my monitor to ship within a day or so.
 No big deal!

 My purchase completed I waited for a couple of days and then checked my order status on Tiger Direct’s website.
 Their status said that the order was on hold and that there was a problem.
 I needed to call.